 Initial rates in context

-While it’s important to find a deal with a low initial rate, you should always take other factors into account, such as all of the associated fees, the Standard Variable Rate, and the overall mortgage length when choosing the right mortgage product for you.
+While it’s important to find a deal with a low initial rate, you should always take other factors into account, such as the associated fees, the Standard Variable Rate and the overall mortgage length when choosing the right mortgage product for you.

 Having an overview of the entire picture will help you make the best mortgage choice to match your needs.